 Right, you can’t say that.
 In fact, it’s like Shakespeare in a way.
 If you go to see a Shakespeare play, you don’t understand every allusion to everything, because a lot of the language and references are archaic.
 It doesn’t spoil your enjoyment of the play, though, because you get the general idea.

 Exactly.
-Like I said, I think the film says a lot without saying anything.
+Like I said, I think the film communicates a lot without saying anything.
 One scene in particular that does that is when you see Jim give Bill a very vulnerable look at the party.
-Can you talk about finding those little moments that say a lot about who Jim is?
+It says it all.

 I read this quote of yours about how the process of transformation is your favorite part of acting.
 For Jim, where did that transformation come from?